Guide to an Allergy Friendly Grand Rapids Day Trip

 A Stroll Down Cherry Street: Walk, Bike, or Drive!

 My oldest son has eight severe food allergies: milk, Soy, Egg, Coconut, Peanuts, Tree Nuts and the list goes on.
-Finding places where he can eat out is an adventure of its own.
+Adding the fact that I am gluten intolerant, finding places where we can both eat out is an adventure of its own.

 Thankfully, there are so many options to choose from in Grand Rapids.
-Keeping things simple was our goal since we had just a few hours to enjoy as a family, so my husband and I narrowed our visit down to one street: Cherry Street.
+Keeping things simple and delicious was our goal since we had just a few hours to enjoy as a family.
+So, my husband and I narrowed our visit down to one street: Cherry Street.

 Furniture City Creamery